-Are you looking to scale-up your business process and systems while letting go? – Welcome to the everyday entrepreneur challenge!
+Are you looking to transform your small business process and systems while letting go and delegating more? – Welcome to the everyday entrepreneur challenge!

 “Without continual growth and progress, such words as improvement, achievement, and success have no meaning. “ – Benjamin Franklin

-Every successful entrepreneur knows that business growth and diversification rely on you having the ability to delegate and take a step back from running the show.
+Every successful entrepreneur knows that business growth and diversification rely on you delegating and stepping back from running the show.

 As such, every startup should have a solid growth strategy plan, and every strategy must include:

-Scaling up a start-up business is typically 10% strategy and 90% execution, which is where robust processes and systems come in.
-Your processes – the way you do things – can even be a source of competitive differentiation, especially if you’re able to systemise and automate effectively.
+Scaling up a startup business is typically a 10% strategy and 90% execution, where robust processes and systems come in.
+Your processes – how you do things – can even be a source of competitive differentiation, especially if you can systemize and automate effectively.

-All start-ups and entrepreneurs reach the point where their business is scalable, and they’re ready to grow.
+All startups and entrepreneurs reach the point where their business is scalable and ready to grow.

 We get it!
-Your start-up business is a product of your conception and successful delivery.
-You nurtured it through the early stages of life; observing as it first crawled, then rose to walk among others in the business world.
+Your startup business is a product of your conception and successful delivery.
+You nurtured it through the early stages of life, observing as it crawled and then rose to walk among others in the business world.

 Just as a child is prepared for their first day of school to scale up your baby, you must now be ready to ‘let go and watch it grow!’.
 Falling and scraping a knee is a common occurrence for maturing children.
 What does a grown-up do in these situations?
-Parent or guardian applies an antibacterial ointment to prevent infection to the area.
+The parent or guardian applies an antibacterial ointment to prevent infection in the area.

-To be able to automate your business thoroughly, you should have a good idea of the business processes that you and your team use every day.
-These are across all areas of your business from sales lead generation and digital marketing to hiring a team and reconciling your cash-flow.
+To automate your business thoroughly, you should have a good idea of the daily business processes you and your team use.
+These are across all business areas, from sales lead generation and digital marketing to hiring a team and reconciling your cash flow.

-Once you have a good idea of the processes, you will be able to identify the pain points or “chokeholds” that create unnecessary headache and delay for the business to operate as elegantly as you would like.
-These are ideal areas for you to explore automating to maximise your business productivity.
+Once you have a good idea of the processes, you will identify the pain points or “chokeholds” that create unnecessary headaches and delays for the business to operate as elegantly as you would like.
+These are ideal areas to explore automating to maximize your business productivity.

-One of the critical rolling blocks is the amount of time it will take to organise and align those process areas that would benefit from simplification and automation.
+One of the critical rolling blocks is the time it will take to organize and align those process areas that would benefit from simplification and automation to help you transform your small business.
 Don’t let this stand in your way.

-There is no replacement for preparation and making sure you invest in researching the optimum solutions to fit your business operations requirements, i.e. don’t buy a full ERP suite of modules, if you only require HR and Finance.
-Is outsourcing your digital marketing and content creation the best option in the short-term?
+There is no replacement for preparation, and you must ensure you invest in researching the optimum solutions to fit your business operations requirements, i.e., don’t buy a full ERP suite of modules if you only require HR and Finance.
+Is outsourcing your digital marketing and content creation the best option in the short term?
 As you start to hire permanent staff, is payroll outsourcing the right fit for you?

 A few areas that would typically benefit from process automation and potentially outsourcing:

-Streamlining invoice operations – Automating the collectables and bill paying process alone will create self-sufficiency for managing your cash-flow.
-Utilising cloud accounting software can eliminate some day-to-day bookkeeping duties of your employees.
+- Streamlining invoice operations – Automating the collectibles and bill-paying process alone will create self-sufficiency for managing your cash flow.
+In addition, utilizing cloud accounting software can eliminate some of your employees’ day-to-day bookkeeping duties.

-Managing Payroll and Expenses – For businesses of all sizes, it’s a good idea to have an expert looking after your payroll, expenses, pensions and personnel benefits.
+- Managing Payroll and Expenses – Businesses of all sizes have an expert looking after your payroll, expenses, pensions, and personnel benefits.
 Several companies offer payroll outsourcing facilities, which is generally a sensible option if you’re not an expert.
-For your staff morale, everyone wants to get paid and correctly!
+For your staff morale, everyone wants to get paid correctly!

-As an entrepreneur, you realise that business growth is going to require additional office space or staffing or significant investment in technology.
-Investigate carefully in this area before you make a substantial capital expenditure in purchasing new assets.
+As an entrepreneur, you realize that business growth will require additional office space, staffing, or significant technological investment.
+So, investigate carefully in this area before you make a substantial capital expenditure in purchasing new assets.

-In years past, more prominent corporations were quick to create in-house advertising/marketing, payroll and other departments.
-It’s no longer the status quo as businesses (large and small) have developed the outsourcing process, and the “freelancing” movement is on the rise, check out these websites – Upwork, Fiverr and Business Talent Group to name a few.
+In recent years, more prominent corporations have quickly created in-house advertising/marketing, payroll, and other departments.
+However, if you are no longer the status quo as businesses (large and small) have developed the outsourcing process, the “freelancing” movement is on the rise.

-Software and process automation in these areas may be part of your answer, but you’ll need to weigh all the factors involved and the immediate impact on your cash-flow.
+Still, you’ll need to weigh all the factors involved and the immediate impact on your cash flow.

 Now that you’ve identified and implemented new and improved processes, perhaps invested in some new technology to improve productivity further, focus now on running the show.

-Everything discussed boils down to creating an atmosphere where overall performance is vital, to you and the team, and will continue to improve as you scale your business further.
-Don’t forget about Key Performance Indicators (KPI) and management dashboard reporting.
+Everything discussed boils down to creating an atmosphere where overall performance is vital to you and the team and will continue to improve as you scale your business further.
+Don’t forget Key Performance Indicators (KPI) and management dashboard reporting.

-Utilise systems automation, implement reporting metrics and other newly created business operation methods to track areas of importance such as website traffic, new customers (and immediate added value by your company), and how much return there is on your marketing/advertising spending, advertising spend versus marketing channel, i.e. spending £120 to run a daily Facebook campaign that only delivers £30 return on investment (ROI) in customer spend.
+For example, how much return is on your marketing/advertising spending versus marketing channel, i.e., spending £120 to run a daily Facebook campaign that only delivers a £30 return on investment (ROI) in customer spending?

-Enacting these business changes can result in you returning to your entrepreneurial roots, looking at further ways to improve this business (or even to branch out into a related entrepreneurial opportunity).
+Enacting these business changes can result in you returning to your entrepreneurial roots, looking at different ways to improve this business (or even branching out into a related entrepreneurial opportunity).
 Determine areas of need (production roles or sales training, e.g.) and take a direct interest in improvement.

-You may be surprised how much more you will accomplish now that you have delegated many of the daily business procedures.
+You may be surprised how much more you will accomplish now that you have delegated many daily business procedures.

-It’s pivotal for a business to have succinct and well-developed business processes and procedures to provide the best chance of ongoing business success and scalability.
-If you're still struggling to develop your business efficiently, check out our future scale-up articles for even more help.
+It’s pivotal for a business to have concise and well-developed business processes and procedures to provide the best chance of ongoing business success and scalability.
+If you struggle to transform your small business efficiently, check out our future scale-up articles for even more help.
 Let’s talk!

-To learn more about Noirwolf Consulting team, and how we can help you scale your business operations, contact us today.
+Contact us today to learn more about the Noirwolf Consulting team and how we can help you scale your business operations.